 In Britain, lighthouses were privately owned and the right to collect dues was by warrant either from a local authority or the crown.
 The abuse of these licenses led to foreign vessels fearing to seek refuge on the south coast of England for fear of being boarded with demands.
 After the reforms of the Lighthouse Act 1836, owners still managed to collect large dues, of which the largest were for the Smalls Lighthouse which collected £ 23,000 in 1852 and Trinity House was forced to spend over £1m in buying back leases, including £ 444,000 for the Skerries Lighthouse.

 The Scottish engineer Robert Stevenson was the figure in the development of lighthouse design and construction in the first half of the 19th century.
 In 1797, he was appointed engineer to the newly formed Northern Lighthouse Board, the Lighthouse Authority for Scotland and the Isle of Man.His greatest achievement was the construction of the Bell Rock Lighthouse in 1810 (see also: The Bell Rock Lighthouse website), one of the most impressive feats of engineering at that time.
+This structure was based upon the design of Eddystone Lighthouse by John Smeaton, with several improved features, such as the incorporation of rotating lights, alternating between red and white.

 Stevenson established a great dynasty of engineers specialized in lighthouse construction - his descendants (of Robert) were responsible for most of the lighthouse construction in Scotland for more than a century.
 Three of Robert's sons followed in his path: David, Alan, and Thomas.
 Two of David's children, David Alan and Charles Alexander also became lighthouse engineers in their own right.